Affiliate links on Android Authority may earn us a commission. Learn more.

 Do you make a point to consider Bluetooth codecs when buying headphones?

 Let’s start with a quick primer on lossy versus lossless audio.
 Both are types of digital file compression designed to shrink the size of a music file or stream.
 Compression was originally very useful to cram as many tracks as possible onto your iPod or MP3 player.
 Today it avoids eating up your 4G/5G data limit too quickly while streaming.

 As the names imply, lossy compression throws away some data from the original file to save space, while lossless gives you an entirely faithful reproduction with no loss when uncompressed, hence the debate about audio quality differences.

-Lossless compression always sounds as good as the source but that doesn’t mean lossy compression is inferior or poor quality.
+Lossless compression always sounds as good as the source, but that doesn’t mean lossy compression is inferior or poor quality.
 Robust studies point to no discernible preference between decent bit rate lossy compression and the lossless source.
-Studies have shown similar results for CD vs Hi-Res files too — although that doesn’t mean some audiophiles don’t possess those coveted “golden ears.”
+Studies have shown similar results for CD vs Hi-Res files too — although some audiophiles may possess those coveted “golden ears.”

-Even though Bluetooth’s Enhanced Data Rate (EDR) is capable of hitting above 2Mbps, sustaining that rate for real-time data transfer is not feasible.
-In reality, 1Mbps, or often well below is a more realistic sustainable maximum transfer rate.
+Even though Bluetooth’s Enhanced Data Rate (EDR) can hit above 2Mbps, sustaining that rate for real-time data transfer is not feasible.
+In reality, 1Mbps, or often well below, is a more realistic and sustainable maximum transfer rate.
 That’s not enough for 1.4Mbps CD, let alone 4.6Mbps Hi-Res audio.
-This limited speed is due to a combination of radio and object interference, packet overhead and loss, and often less than optimal antenna placements.
+This limited speed is due to radio and object interference, packet overhead and loss, and oftentimes, less than optimal antenna placements.